modulardata/localbox/README.md

 LOCALBOX
 ==========
-Localbox is a simple vagrant file which allows you to deploy a full WAMP/LAMP/MAMP server very quickly and easily.
+LocalBox is a simple vagrant file which allows you to deploy a full WAMP/LAMP/MAMP server very quickly and easily.

 ## Inside the box
 * PHP 7.0